mschwarzmueller/yt-ionic2-my-places/README.MD

-# Ionic 2YouTube Miniseries: My Places
+# Ionic 2 YouTube Miniseries: My Places
 This repository holds the source code for my Ionic 2 miniseries on YouTube.

 By running `npm install` and `ionic serve` you should be able to see the working application in your browser.